 Wise accuses the companies of falsely claiming that Xarelto users do not need to undergo routine testing for internal bleeding or blood clots.
 She also noted that Xarelto does not have a reversal agent, unlike warfarin, which can be counteracted with a single dose of Vitamin K when bleeding events occur.
 The lawsuit seeks punitive damages, including fraud, wrongful death, consumer law violations, negligence, failure to warn, product liability, unreasonable marketing of a dangerous drug, and breach of warranty.

-A month after Wise filed her claim, the wife of a man who allegedly bled to death after taking Xarelto filed a lawsuit against Janssen for failing to warn that the drug can cause uncontrollable bleeding events.
+- June 2014: The wife of a man who allegedly bled to death after taking Xarelto filed a lawsuit against Janssen for failing to warn that the drug can cause uncontrollable bleeding events.
 The complaint was filed in federal court in Florida by Nancy Packard, on behalf of her husband, William N. Packard, Jr., who started taking Xarelto in January 2012 for the treatment of afib.